-They’re the perfect couple but in The Proposal, they just don’t know it yet.
+They’re the perfect couple but in THE PROPOSAL they just don’t know it yet.

 Margaret is all work and no fun you see, a driven career woman who’s wrapped herself up in her job at the expense of any kind of personal involvement; and Andrew is kind, generous and handsome (the girl in the coffee shop is so sweet on him) but focuses everything into his job, so he can attain that dream role of editor to prove something to his Dad who thinks he’s messing around in New York.
 You know Margaret and Andrew are the perfect match, they just don’t know it yet.

-So what follows is a long weekend in Alaska visiting Andrew’s parents (who he hasn’t seen for 3 years because of working 24/7 for Margaret) and much hilarity involving the wedding announcement, ‘how he proposed’ story, a male stripper, a fluffy yapping dog called Kevin, Andrew’s ex-girlfriend, his wacky granny and the terrier-like immigration agent who smells a rat and is on their trail (fantastically played by one of my favourite actors Denis O’Hare).
+So what follows is a long weekend in Alaska visiting Andrew’s parents (who he hasn’t seen for ages because of working 24/7 for Margaret) and much hilarity involving the wedding announcement, ‘how he proposed’ story, a male stripper, a fluffy yapping dog called Kevin, Andrew’s ex-girlfriend, his wacky granny and the terrier-like immigration agent who smells a rat and is on their trail (fantastically played by one of my favourite actors Denis O’Hare).

-It all ends how it should of course, with romance prevailing and Andrew making Margaret realise that the young man who’s life she’s made hellish but who’s looked after her so brilliantly for the last 3 years, is in fact the man for her.
+THE PROPOSAL all ends how it should of course, with romance prevailing and Andrew making Margaret realise that the young man who’s life she’s made hellish but who’s looked after her so brilliantly for the last three years, is in fact the man for her.
 Nice.